 Ron Kramer arrived in Ann Arbor in 1953, but freshman could not play on the varsity in those days.
 So, he played on the freshman team and focused on getting ready for the future.

-Kramer was back on the Michigan Football Roster in 1954 and he was, in fact, ready to make an impact as a Wolverine.
+Kramer was back on the Michigan Football Roster in 1954.
+He was, in fact, ready to make an impact as a Wolverine.
 Ron started 9 games at left end and caught 23 passes for 303-yards and 2 touchdowns.
 He ran the ball 4 times for 17 yards.
 Kramer also punted and did some placekicking for the Maize and Blue.
 Oh, by the way, he was a force on the defensive side of the ball.
 I am certain that Ron Kramer slept well after every practice and every game in 1954.
 Kramer earned a letter and first team All-Big Ten recognition for his outstanding play in 1954.
 Yes, his Michigan football career was off to a very good start!
 Michigan finished with an overall record of 6 wins and 3 losses that year and posted a record of 5-2-0 in the Big Ten.

 Ron Kramer’s junior year was not as productive as his sophomore season, but he still played very well on offense, defense and special teams.
 He started 6 more games and caught 12 more passes for 224-yards and 4 more touchdowns.
 Kramer led the Michigan team in scoring with 32 points.
 Once again, his all-around play earned him first team All-Big Ten honors.
 He was also named a consensus All-American in 1955.
 The Wolverines also had a strong season in 1955.
 Bennie Oosterbaan’s footballers won 7 games and lost 2.
 They finished third in the Big Ten Conference with a record of 5-2-0.